open-data-kazakhstan/city-number-of-cars/README.md

 * `car2022.xlsx` - contains information of 2022 year
 * `datapackage.json` - contains all the key information about our dataset
+* `car-amount-rate.csv` - contains data about number of cars for 1000 people
+* `city_population` - data about population in each region collected from repository [city-population](https://github.com/open-data-kazakhstan/city-population)

 ## Scripts